 The Commission has also explored the use of other frameworks to structure required disclosures.
 For example, in 2015 the Commission proposed rules that would require that security-based swap data repositories (SDRs) make security-based swap (SBS) data available to the Commission using the international industry standards Financial products Markup Language (FpML) and Financial Information eXchange Markup Language (FIXML).

-In recent rulemaking initiatives the Commission has continued to consider how the accessibility and usability of required disclosure can be enhanced through the use of standardized languages and frameworks.
+For future initiatives, the Commission will continue to consider how the accessibility and usability of required disclosure can be enhanced through the use of standardized languages and frameworks.

 Examples of Final Rules:

-- Investment Company Reporting Modernization (Adopted October 2016)
+- Investment Company Reporting Modernization (Adopted October 2016 and December 2017)

 - Crowdfunding (Adopted October 2015)